strapi/strapi/examples/typescript-plugin/README.md

    Which will transpile the plugin's code everytime a change is detected

-You can configure the build directory from your tsconfig.json file using `compilerOptions.outDir`.
+You can configure the build directory from your `tsconfig.json` file using `compilerOptions.outDir`.

 ### Linking the Plugin

 In order for Strapi to recognize & use the plugin, you'll need to register it.

-Head over the `/config/plugin.js` file located in your Strapi app and adds the following configuration (don't forget to replace `resolve`'s path with the one to your transpiled plugin code):
+Head over to the `/config/plugin.js` file located in your Strapi app and adds the following configuration (don't forget to replace `resolve`'s path with the one to your transpiled plugin code):

 ```js
 module.exports = () => ({